 6.1.8.
-Migratory birds and their habitat
+Migratory birds and their habitat11

-- birds and their habitats that are found or are likely to be found in the study area.
-This description may be based on existing sources, but supporting evidence is required to demonstrate that the data used are representative of the avifauna and habitats found in the study area.
-The existing data must be supplemented by surveys, if required. - abundance, distribution, and life stages of migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other land birds) likely to be affected in the project area based on existing information, or surveys, as appropriate, to provide current field data; - characterization of various ecosystems found in the project area, likely to be affected, based on existing information (land cover types, vegetation); and - year-round migratory bird use of the area (e.g. winter, spring migration, breeding season, fall migration), based on preliminary data from existing sources and surveys to provide current field data if appropriate.
+- identify the bird conservation region and other conservation priority species in the area; - a description of species of birds and their habitats that are found or are likely to be found in the study area based upon existing sources and surveys, if appropriate, that reflect natural inter-annual variation; - abundance, distribution, and density estimates of migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other land birds) likely to be affected in the project area based on existing information, or surveys, as appropriate, to provide current field data; - mercury and methylmercury concentrations in aquatic migratory birds; - characterization of migratory bird habitat types found in the project area, likely to be affected, based on existing information (land cover types, vegetation); and - year-round migratory bird use of the area (e.g. winter, spring migration, breeding season, fall migration), based on preliminary data from existing sources and surveys to provide current field data if appropriate.